LiyaNova/FirstIOSProject/README.md

 ---
 #### Fist journey in development of a mobile app interface
 **Task**: Create the interface of a mobile app (a social media).
-**Technologies**: Swift, UI code, UIKit, UIKit animation, Delegate pattern, IOS Human Guidelines.
+**Stack**: Swift, UI code, UIKit, UIKit animation, Delegate pattern, IOS Human Guidelines.

 **Result**:
 - Developed an interface navigation